 Few people would disagree with the city of Malibu's tagline: “21 Miles of Scenic Beauty.”
 Just the name Malibu is practically synonymous with sandy beaches, the Pacific Ocean, and the warm California sunshine.
 The Malibu coast is so beautiful that most people are content just to take a scenic drive along Highway 1, but parking the car for a day at one of Malibu's many beaches is worth the stop.

 Don't get misled by people who write about “secret” beaches in Malibu who tempt you with clickbait promising something no one else knows about.
 In fact, very little is actually a secret in a metro area the size of LA.
 Instead of all the hype, this guide includes the best beaches in Malibu, tested and proven to be perfect for your day out.
-They are listed starting with the beaches closest to LA and Santa Monica.

 Carbon Beach (Billionaire's Beach)